chiachang100/BuildingAppsWithFlutter/README.md

-# Joy with Flutter
+# Happy Flutter Developer
-Joyfully building beautiful native apps on iOS and Android from a single codebase with Flutter.
+Be a happy Flutter developer by building beautiful native apps on iOS and Android with Flutter.

 ---
 ## Flutter: Getting Started